Is Geometry Enough for Matching in Visual Localization?: Experimental Evaluation

-\PAR{Matching baselines.} \newtext{ We consider BPnPNet~\cite{Campbell2020ECCV} as our geometric-based matching baseline.
-For a fair comparison, we re-train BPnPNet using our training data.
-Our visual-based matching baselines use SIFT~\cite{Lowe2004IJCV}, CAPS~\cite{Wang2020ECCV} and SuperPoint~\cite{Detone2018CVPRW} as keypoint descriptors.
-To match visual descriptors, we use the commonly adopted nearest neighbor search~\cite{Muja2014PAMI} with mutual consistency check. } \PAR{Localization pipeline.} \newtext{We use the structure-based localization pipeline introduced in \cref{sec:task_def}, where we first obtain up to $k=10$ retrieval pairs between a query and database images.
+\PAR{Localization Pipeline.} \camr{Following the state-of-the-art structure-based localization, \eg, HLoc~\cite{Sarlin2019CVPR}}, we first obtain up to $k=10$ retrieval pairs between a query and database images.
 Then we establish per-pair 2D to 3D matches using either a geometric-based or a visual-based matching model, and then merge results from $k$ pairs based on their matching scores to estimate camera poses.
-For fairness, all matching baselines use identical retrieval pairs and identical settings for the PnP+RANSAC solver~\cite{Ke2017CVPR}. }
+For fairness, all matching baselines use identical retrieval pairs and identical settings for the PnP+RANSAC solver~\cite{Ke2017CVPR}.

-\PAR{Evaluation metrics.} \newtext{ For MegaDepth, we follow BPnPNet~\cite{Campbell2020ECCV} and report the pose error quantiles at 25/50/75\% for the translation and rotation ($^{\circ}$) errors as evaluation metrics.
+\PAR{Evaluation Metrics.} \newtext{ For MegaDepth, we follow BPnPNet~\cite{Campbell2020ECCV} to report the pose error quantiles at 25/50/75\% for the translation and rotation ($^{\circ}$) errors as evaluation metrics.
 However, as the scale unit of MegaDepth is undetermined and varies between scenes, the translation errors are not consistent between scenes.
 Therefore, we propose a new metric based on pixel-level reprojection errors that preserves scene consistency.
 For each query, we project its inlier 3D keypoints using the predicted and the ground-truth poses.
 We then report the area under the cumulative curve (AUC) of the mean reprojection error up to $1/5/10$px, inspired by the pose error based AUC metric used in \cite{Sun2021CVPR, Sarlin2021CVPR}.
-We report the commonly used median translation ($m$) and rotation ($^{\circ}$) errors~\cite{Kendall2015ICCV, Sattler2019CVPR, Camposeco2019CVPR} per-scene on Cambridge and 7Scenes. }
+We report the commonly used median translation ($m$) and rotation ($^{\circ}$) errors~\cite{Kendall2015ICCV, Sattler2019CVPR, Camposeco2019CVPR} per-scene on Cambridge and 7-Scenes. }